tiberlab/tibercad/manual/Sphinx/Complete/Bibliography.rst

 .. _Bibliography:

 ..
+[Shaheed94] M. R. Shaheed and C. M. Maziar, “A Physically Based Model for Carrier Freeze-out in Si- and SiGe-Base Bipolar Transistors Suitable for Implementation in Device Simulators,” in *Proceedings of the 1994 Bipolar/BiCMOS Circuits and Technology Meeting (BCTM)*, Minneapolis, MN, USA, pp. 191–194, October 1994.

+..
 [Selberherr] Siegfried Selberherr, "Analysis and Simulation of Semiconductor Devices", *SpringerVerlag Wien*, New York, 1st edition, 1984.

 ..
 [Masetti] G Masetti M Severi and S Solmi, "Modeling of carrier mobility against carrier concentration in Arsenic-, Phosphorus- and Boron-doped Silicon", *IEEE Trans. on Electron Devices*,  1983.